Ordinary deformations are unobstructed in the cyclotomic limit: Introduction

-for $S'$ finite over $\BZ_p[[X]]$ (cf. \cite{Hi0}).
+for $\BI$ finite over $\BZ_p[\![X]\!]$ (cf.~\cite[Thm.
+II]{Hi0}).
 In Hida's construction, $\tilde{\rho}$ parametrises a family of representations of varying weights.
 However: \begin{lem} $\tilde{\rho}\vert _{\Gal(\BQ_{\infty, S}/ \BQ_\infty)}$ is of weight 2. \end{lem} \begin{proof} For example, suppose that the Hida family $\mathcal{F}$ corresponds to $(f_k)$ where $f_k$ has weight $k$, and $f_2= f$.
 Set

-Then the base change of $f_{n_r}$ to $F_r$, reduced modulo $p^r$, has weight $2$. \end{proof} Thus we obtain a surjective map $R_\infty \rightarrow S'$.
-In particular this explains why without the hypotheses in Theorem \ref{main}.
-A similar argument applies to the general case (\cite{Hi1}). \end{remark}
+Then the base change of $f_{n_r}$ to $F_r$, reduced modulo $p^r$, has weight $2$. \end{proof} Thus the surjection $R_\infty \rightarrow \BI$ yields $\dim(R_\infty) \geq 2$ without the hypotheses in Theorem \ref{main}.
+(The surjectivity just follows by considering the traces of Frobenii for the universal representation.)
+A similar argument applies to the general case (cf. \cite[Thm.
+II]{Hi1}). \end{remark}